For further information contact Economic Research Director BRET MAYBORNE at (414) 287.4122

 Highlights of the report include:

-Local job declines were posted in six of ten major industry sectors.
-October’s steepest decline was registered in the professional & business services sector, down 2.7%.
-This sector’s decline
+Job declines were posted in four of ten major industry sectors.
+November’s steepest decline was registered in the professional & business services sector, down 2.3%.
+Other job declines fell in

 Other Indicators (latest available)